-At times there is a need to appoint ad hoc committees, teams, or task forces to perform short-term special assignments which may or may not be related to shared governance issues.
-These committees may need to have a different composition (e.g., representation from all divisions of the University, and/or expertise not found on standing committees) and/or an assignment that does not fall within the functions of one of the standing committees.
+At times, there is a need to appoint ad hoc committees, teams, or task forces to perform short-term special assignments.
+These committees may need to have a different composition (e.g., representation from all divisions of the university, and/or expertise not found on standing committees) and/or an assignment that does not fall within the functions of one of the existing committees.
+Ad hoc committees with significant faculty representation are typically created by the university President or by the Chair of the Faculty Senate.